 Fluoride along with calcium and phosphorus forms fluorapatite crystalline structure that is more resistant to cavities.

 Food rich in Fluoride: Pickles, Grape juice, Cucumber, Spinach & Tomato.

 Teeth subjected to nutritional insult during critical stages of growth and development show diminished ability to withstand caries.
 Once teeth are fully formed, there is little change in their composition throughout life.

 Clearly, proper oral tissue development depends on adequate nutrition.
 For expectant mothers, lactating women, infants and young children, dietary advice provided during these critical development times can have profound implications on the health and well-being of a growing child’s teeth and oral cavity.

 Hence eat well, have nutritious diet during pregnancy.
-Let your baby have healthy bones and teeth.
+Let your baby have healthy tooth structure.
 Enjoy their childhood.